ClickAndMortar/docker/akeneo/3.x-demo/README.md

 This repo provides the following:

-* Fully-packaged Docker for Akeneo 3.1 🐳
+* Fully-packaged Docker for Akeneo 3.x 🐳 (3.1 & 3.2 currently available)
 * Helm chart to deploy the demo on Kubernetes ☁

-Those can be used to easily deploy a working demo of Akeneo 3.1 🚀.
+Those can be used to easily deploy a working demo of Akeneo 3.x 🚀.

 ## Usage